AvienReactor/EnemyTemplate/README.md

 ## How it works/Setup
 ****

 Most of what you need to do is similar to [HeneryMod Template](https://github.com/ArcPh1r3/HenryTutorial) with some differences.
+If things don't make sense check them out.

 ### Step 1, Setting up Unity